Overview of the MCAT, DAT, and Other Entrance Exams (updated 7/5/16)

 EXTRA INFO ABOUT THE MCAT:

-The MCAT is VERY challenging because, unlike most other tests college students encounter, you must be able to a) extract pertinent data from passages that often include lots of extraneous information and b) make inferences when given incomplete data to arrive at the BEST answer out of multiple answer choices that may all seem plausible.
+The MCAT is VERY challenging.
+You must be able to a) extract pertinent data from passages that often include lots of extraneous information and b) make inferences when given incomplete data to arrive at the BEST answer out of multiple answer choices that may all seem plausible.
 It is designed this way because physicians constantly face similar circumstances when dealing with patients.
-The MCAT is not like more "straight-forward" types of exams, and as a result, you must begin cultivating the essential skills that will allow you to integrate and critically analyze information from a variety of academic disciplines.
-Students who plan on taking the MCAT are encouraged to proactively prepare for the test, throughout enrollment, by completing the appropriate coursework, developing scientific inquiry and critical thinking skills, and taking advantage of an MCAT review course.
+The MCAT is not like more the "straight-forward" types of exams that college students may be used to, and as a result, you must begin cultivating the essential skills NOW that will allow you to integrate and critically analyze information from a variety of academic disciplines.
+Students who plan on taking the MCAT are encouraged to proactively prepare for the test, throughout enrollment, by completing the appropriate coursework, developing scientific inquiry and critical thinking skills, completing practice passages and full-length tests, and taking advantage of an MCAT review course.
 Here are some things we encourage Freshman Premeds to begin doing NOW (and throughout enrollment) in preparation for the MCAT:

 - Become familiar with the structure of the MCAT (competencies tested, exam sections, etc.) and utilize MCAT resources provided by the AAMC in The Official Guide to the MCAT Exam (available in the Premed Office)---comprehensive MCAT information is also available at https://www.aamc.org/students/applying/mcat/;

-- Complete LOTS of practice MCAT practice tests (available through the AAMC and MCAT prep courses).
+- Complete LOTS of practice MCAT passages on a routine basis (available through the AAMC and MCAT prep courses).
 NOTE: Freshman and Sophomore Premeds are encouraged to complete practice passages for the Critical Analysis and Reasoning Skills section---i.e. the one section you can begin preparing for without having completed all of the coursework associated with MCAT content; and

 - Read, read, read as much as possible (on a routine basis) while at XU to improve your ability to comprehend and critically analyze complex material.
 NOTE: WE ARE NOT TALKING ABOUT READING SCIENCE TEXTBOOKS.
 We recommend novels, magazines (e.g. Newsweek, The Economist, Time, etc.), and similar publications that draw from a variety of disciplines like the humanities and social sciences (e.g. art, history, ethics, geography, psychology, religion, etc.).

 How Many Times Can You Take the MCAT?
 The MCAT, a computerized test, is currently offered a number of times per year at approved testing sites.
-Students are allowed to take the test no more than three (3) times in a single testing year.
+Students are allowed to take the test up to three (3) times in a single testing year and up to four (4) times in a two consecutive-year period.
+The MCAT can be taken up to seven (7) times in a lifetime.
 Be advised, however, that if you take it more than twice, admission committees may wonder whether or not you have what it takes to perform well on the MCAT as well as medical licensure exams.
-Students should not take the MCAT on a whim just to "see" how they are going to perform.
+Students should NOT take the MCAT just to "see" how they are going to perform (that's what practice tests are for).
 The MCAT must be taken seriously as if you have only one chance to take it.
 If you do need to retake the MCAT, it is IMPERATIVE that you study very hard so that you improve your scores (and don't go down in any section from your previous test administration).
 Multiple test scores are interpreted differently by each medical school.
 Some schools evaluate only the most recent scores; others evaluate all scores, noting improvement (and/or a decrease in scores) while others may choose to review MCAT scores where the student scored highest in an individual section OR the MCAT with the highest composite score.
 Go to https://www.aamc.org/students/applying/mcat/faq/for a list frequently asked questions.

 When Should a Student Take the MCAT for the 1st Time?
-Generally, in the Spring (i.e. April or May) of your junior year.
+Generally, in the Spring (i.e. April or May) of your junior year or after you have completed all of the courses which correspond to content areas on the MCAT.
 You should definitely plan to review for the test and take a lighter load (no more than 14 semester hours) that semester so you have time to study for it.
 In addition, you should definitely plan to participate in an MCAT review course.
 Typically, both the Kaplan and Princeton MCAT reviews are offered on XU's campus in the Spring at a discounted rate for Xavier students.
 The Premedical Office does not endorse one review over another.
 As the consumer, YOU should take the time to learn as much as possible about ALL of your review options to determine which one is best for you.
 FYI, what works for one student in terms of MCAT prep may not necessarily work for another.
 NOTE: Preparation for the MCAT does NOT begin when you enroll in a review course; ideally, it begins during freshman year and continues throughout enrollment by actively cultivating scientific inquiry and reasoning skills.

-When Should a Student Take the DAT the 2nd Time (if needed)?
-The fall semester of your senior year.
-NOTE: Please check with the dental schools to which you are applying to inquire about DAT score deadlines.
+When Should a Student Take the DAT or OAT for the 2nd Time (if needed)?
+Late summer before or early fall semester of your senior year.
+NOTE: Please check with the dental and optometry schools to which you are applying to inquire about DAT and OAT score deadlines.

 How to Study for the MCAT or DAT: